wdbacker/vue-qewd/README.md

 This module adds a `$qewd` service to the Vue instance.
 You can then simply communicate with your back-end by invoking `this.$qewd.send()` in your Vue component methods.
 Btw, you'll need to define a `let self = this` to make the Vue component instance available in the `send` callback because it's not proxied yet inside the callback.

-While QEWD is starting the WebSocket connection with the back-end, you can also use conditional rendering to hide (parts) of the app view.
-See also below, where the created hook in the main app component is listening for the `ewd-registered` event on the `this.$qewd` service.
-This sets the reactive `qewdIsReady` data property and re-renders the view.
+While QEWD is starting the WebSocket connection with the back-end, you can also use conditional rendering to hide (parts of) the app view.
+See also below, where the App component registers a callback function which QEWD calls when the WebSocket connection state changes.
+This sets the reactive `qewdReady` data property and re-renders the view.

 Press the "QEWD message test" button to see the plugin back-end communication in action.